-I have been amazed, confused, upset and frustrated about the fact that women are being let down.
+I have been amazed, confused, upset and frustrated about the fact that women are being let down at such a pivotal time in their lives, and careers.
 My strongest emotion now though is passion.
-I am, and have always been, passionate about people, helping people and I'm now dedicated to hopefully making a difference to how women experience their entrance into motherhood, a story which should have a better first chapter for us all.
+I am, and have always been, passionate about people, helping people and I'm now dedicating my time and energy to improving how women and their partners experience the entrance into parenthood and how employers can support their employees at such a huge transitional time.

 Founder of bump & glide